elm-tooling/elm-tooling-cli/docs/faq.md

 - [Guide: Install](https://guide.elm-lang.org/install/elm.html)
 - [npm installer](https://github.com/elm/compiler/tree/master/installers/npm)

-But if you’re already familiar with installing stuff with `npm` you might think it’s just as easy to start with `elm-tooling`.
+If you’re just getting started, install Elm whatever way you think is the easiest so you can get started coding.
+Installing Elm globally using the installer can be a great way.
+But if you’re already familiar with installing stuff with `npm` it might be just as easy to start with `elm-tooling`.
 It doesn’t really matter.
+You can always change the installation method later.

 ### For Elm applications

 When a new Elm version comes out, your old projects will continue to work since they have a fixed local Elm version.
+Now, new Elm versions aren’t released very often so it’s not a super big deal, but when a new version does come out it’s nice not having to upgrade each and every project at the same time.

-You’ll also avoid formatting changes going back and forth due to different contributors having different versions of `elm-format`.
+`elm-format` releases a little bit often than Elm, and even with a patch release there can be tiny formatting changes.
+You wouldn’t want two contributors using different elm-format versions and format files back and forth all the time.

 ### For Elm packages